ESA-VirES/VirES/tests/README.md

 ### Testing Models

-The following test set tests the server WPS processes fetching data and, specifically, the calculated model variables (note that the term model is used for any calculated variable, including such as, e.g., Sun ephemeris or magnetic coordinates, and not just magnetic field evaluated by the sperical harmonic forward expansion).
+The following test set tests the server WPS processes fetching data and, specifically, the calculated model variables (note that the term model is used for any calculated variable, including such as, e.g., Sun ephemeris or magnetic coordinates, and not just magnetic field evaluated by the spherical harmonic forward expansion).

 The test set is executed by
 ```